Josh Kelly (American football): Dallas Cowboys

 After going unselected in the 2025 NFL draft, Kelly signed with the Dallas Cowboys as an undrafted free agent.
 He was waived on August 25.

 Houston Texans

 Kelly signed with the Houston Texans to their practice squad on August 28, 2025.
+On January 20, 2026, he signed a reserve/futures contract with Houston.

+On August 30, 2026, Kelly was waived by the Texans as part of final roster cuts and re-signed to the practice squad the next day.